 Your Probable Defense

-- You were not impaired either by drugs or alcohol
+- Argue that you were not impaired by drugs or alcohol.

 How Your Lawyer Will Help You?